Our Story

 Position Statement

-The work of GAATW Canada is rooted in a number of guiding principles.
-This is our platform for a more just Canadian society in order to prevent, reduce, and address human trafficking and promote the rights of victims and at-risk groups.
+GAATW Canada’s work is rooted in several guiding principles.
+This is our platform for a more just Canadian society to prevent, reduce, and address human trafficking and promote the rights of individuals who are trafficked and at-risk groups.

 ‘Trafficking’ and the labour exploitation of individuals must be understood in the context of neoliberal capitalism, patriarchal social attitudes, gender inequity in labour markets, increasingly restrictive immigration policies, weakening of labour rights, systemic racism, and impacts of climate change-related conditions that drive migration.